IRS Tax Reminders for 2018

 - Taxpayers claiming the Earned Income Tax Credit (EITC) and the Additional Child Tax Credit (ACTC) should know that the IRS cannot issue refunds before mid-February, due to stipulations in the Protecting Americans from Tax Hikes (PATH) Act.

-The earliest the IRS anticipates being able to issue EITC/ACTC related refunds is Feb.
+The earliest the IRS anticipates being able to issue EITC/ACTC related refunds are Feb.
 27 if taxpayers choose direct deposit and there are no other issues with the tax return.
 The rules apply to the entire refund, even the portion not associated with the EITC and ACTC.

 - The IRS anticipates it will issue more than nine out of ten refunds in less than 21 days, but taxpayers are reminded that once refunds are issued by the IRS, it takes time for financial institutions to process and deposit the funds.